Crawford in Wyandot County, Ohio — The American Midwest (Great Lakes)

 Erected 1996 by Wyandot County Historical Society, Patriotic Citizens of Wyandot County, and The Ohio Historical Society.
 (Marker Number 1-88.)

 Location.
-Marker is missing.
-It was located near 40° 55.194′ N, 83° 19.752′ W. Marker was in Crawford, Ohio, in Wyandot County.
-Marker was at the intersection of County Route 29 and Township Highway 300, on the right when traveling east on County Route 29.
-Touch for map.
-This historical marker is located on an entrance road to the Ritchie Touch for directions.
+40° 55.194′ N, 83° 19.752′ W. Marker is in Crawford, Ohio, in Wyandot County.
+Marker is at the intersection of County Route 29 and Township Highway 300, on the right when traveling east on County Route 29.
+This historical marker is located Touch for map.
+Marker is in this post office area: Carey OH 43316, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this location, measured as the crow flies.
-Colonel Crawford (approx. ¼ mile away); Burning of Crawford (approx. 0.9 miles away); Crawford Memorial Park (approx. 0.9 miles away); Tarhe (approx. 4.8 miles away); Battle Island (approx. 5.2 miles away); Wyandot Mission Church (approx. 6.3 miles away); John Stewart (approx. 6.4 miles away); Wyandott Indian Mission (approx. 6.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Colonel Crawford (approx. Ό mile away); Burning of Crawford (approx. 0.9 miles away); Crawford Memorial Park (approx. 0.9 miles away); Carey Revolutionary Soldiers Memorial (approx. 3.3 miles away); Carey World War Memorial (approx. 3.3 miles away); Carey Korea & Vietnam Veterans Memorial (approx. 3.3 miles away); Benches (approx. 3½ miles away); Carey Veterans Memorial (approx. 3½ miles away).
 Touch for a list and map of all markers in Crawford.

 More about this marker.
 On April 16, 2016, while driving through Upper Sandusky area, as I was returning home after viewing the Ohio State "Spring Game," I noticed that this marker was missing from its original location.
 I took several pictures and then searched, without success, to see if the marker had been relocated.